 For example, if the company has a limited number of economy cars available to rent for a certain weekend, they may offer a discount on standard vehicles during that same period.

 As with other goods and services, prices fluctuate according to supply and demand.
 Many people find better deals and lower costs on car rentals if they rent from a location near the center of the city instead of from the airport.

 Car rental companies also charge hidden fees that affect the cost of the rental.
 They build some of these fees into the cost of the rental.
 Others may appear on statements several months after the rental period.
-These fees include the following:
+These fees include:

 - Renters who damage the interior or exterior of the vehicle must pay for the repairs.
 However, some renters end up paying for damage caused by previous drivers.
 For this reason, renters should thoroughly inspect the vehicle before driving it off the lot, take pictures of visible damage and alert an employee.

-Although knowing about these hidden fees helps renters understand why the total rental fees cost more than the advertised rental price, there is usually little they can do to avoid them.
+Although knowing about these hidden fees helps renters understand why the total rental fees cost more than the advertised rental price, there is usually little that can be done to avoid them.

 Expensive rental costs should be the least of your worries when it comes time for travel.
 Budget for the expected cost and pay special attention to factors like the time of year, type of vehicle and age of driver to minimize costs and budget better.